Myanmar's shadow government calls out 'illegal investments' in the country

 Another investment called out by the NUG was a US$37 million glass bottle production project undertaken by a firm called Myanmar Golden Eagle, which is linked to Thai listed drinks manufacturer Osotspa.

-Also highlighted was a US$22 million, 30-megawatt solar power plant being developed by Clean Power Energy Co, a company which the NUG listed as a joint venture involving a firm from Singapore.
+Also highlighted was a US$22 million, 30MW solar power plant being developed by Clean Power Energy, a company the NUG listed as a joint venture involving a firm from Singapore.

 A search on the online company directory maintained by Myanmar's Directorate of Investment and Company Administration, however, found Clean Power Energy listed as a local company headed by five Myanmar nationals and one China national.